Relintai/pandemonium_engine/doc/engine/entity_spell_system.md

 You can set all the xp values for your levels in `ProjectSettings->Ess->xp`.

-Now you can start distributing xp, for whatever you'd like to Entities, using `Entity.xp_adds(vlaue : int)`
+Now you can start distributing xp, for whatever you'd like to Entities, using `Entity.xp_adds(value : int)`

 ## Examples